You want smart political talk without the meltdowns?

 Who do we need to talk to?

-The guy said, You're talking to him.
+The guy said, you're talking to him.

 And he sent a U.S. plane.

-We we had to pay for it.
+We had to pay for it.

 Didn't care.